 Digital workplace solutions for healthcare organisations have fast become a necessity over the past 18 months.

 Once hesitant over concerns about the privacy of patient data, security, and vulnerability to cyberattacks, the healthcare industry has had no option but to accelerate its digitisation efforts significantly to keep providing care over the COVID-19 pandemic.

 According to Accenture’s Digital Health Technology Vision 2021 report, 81% of healthcare industry executives say the pace of digital transformation for their organisation is accelerating.
 Meanwhile, 93% report that they are pursuing digital innovation with a sense of urgency.

 But what does a good digital workplace for healthcare look like?
 Healthcare industry organisations typically contain a diverse mix of clinical and non-clinical roles, so how can a digital workplace help every individual carry out their role effectively?

 What is a digital workplace for healthcare?

 An ideal digital workplace is a complete, workable virtual equivalent to your physical workplace.
 It allows your employees (or some of your employees – as some aspects of healthcare will need to be done in-person) to work as effectively remotely as they do on premise.

 At first, that might be easier to visualise in more general office settings than in healthcare environments.
-We’re all familiar, by now, with video conferencing as an alternative to in-person meetings or perhaps instant messenger as an alternative to email.
+We’re all familiar, by now, with video conferencing as an alternative to in-person meetings or perhaps internal intranet messenger as an alternative to email.

 A digital workplace for a healthcare provider needs to do all of this and more.

 To provide a great patient experience whilst working virtually, a healthcare-specific digital workplace may need to offer video appointments and telehealth solutions, e-prescription services, online patient notes, and charting functionality.

 Many of these functionalities will be provided by an electronic health records (EHR) solution.
 EHRs allow healthcare providers to digitise patient notes, complete prescriptions electronically, and digitise many aspects of patient care.